barryvdh/laravel-httpcache/readme.md

 After updating, add the ServiceProvider to the array of providers in app/config/app.php

     'Barryvdh\HttpCache\ServiceProvider',

+You can now add the Middleware to your Kernel:

+    'Barryvdh\HttpCache\Middleware\CacheRequests',

 Caching is now enabled, for public responses.
 Just set the Ttl or MaxSharedAge